cuthbertLab/music21/music21/doc/html/_sources/modulePitch.txt

     returns the octave of the Pitch, or defaultOctave if octave was never set

-    .. attribute:: midi

-    midi is ps (pitchSpace) as a rounded int; ps can accomodate floats

     .. attribute:: musicxml

     Provide a complete MusicXM: representation.
 Presently, this is based on